 Severity: High (CVSS 7.8)

 When Lovable generates your project and you push it to GitHub, the .env file sometimes ends up in the repository.
-This exposes your Supabase service role key, Stripe secret key, and any other secrets you have configured.
+This exposes your Supabase service role key, Stripe secret key, and any other secrets you've configured.
 Even if you delete the file later, it remains in your Git history.

 The fix: